SarEnderTarkanson/Bike_Price_Prediction/README.md

 Later we create the dummy variables with the help of the pandas function get_dummies.

 After transforming the necessary data into dummy variables, we start splitting the dataset into train and test.

+Then we do scaling, using the StandardScaler function from sklearn.
+We certainly scale both the train and test sets.